jnozzi/cocoadev.com/markdown/DeQue.md

 Also known as doubly-ended queue.

-**Note:** Short for Double-Ended General/QUEue.
+**Note:** Short for Double-Ended QUEue.
 Pronounced "deck".
 After [Knuth98, vol 1, page 239].

 ----

-The Standard C++ Library contains an implementation of a General/DeQue (std::deque).
+The Standard C++ Library contains an implementation of a DeQue (std::deque).